 Away from school, you’ll normally find me supporting my son at his various sporting fixtures and activities.
-I enjoy exploring the countryside with my Labrador, Molly who is also our school welfare dog and loves being with our students.
+I enjoy exploring the countryside with my Labrador, Lottie who is our second school welfare dog and loves being with our students.
 I am passionate about training dogs to work within schools and welfare situations.

 Lucy Hemsley – Assistant Headteacher